piroworkz/Architect-Coders/README.md

 * App attempts to follow Android’s Guide to app architecture, Separation fo concerns, Drive UI from data models, Single source of truth and Unidirectional Data Flow.

-* Unit and integration testing.
-(UI testing is a work in progress, check back later)
+* Unit integration and Ui testing.

 ### Built with